-- Coursework designed to strengthen trainees in their chosen field of study and provide skills necessary for their distinctive work
+- Coursework - designed to strengthen all learners in their chosen field of study and provide the skills necessary for distinctive work/scholarship

-- Completion of a legacy product (workshop, manuscript, implementation, policy analysis) that brings the benefits of innovation to a broader community.
+- Legacy Project – a workshop, manuscript, implementation, policy analysis that brings the benefits of innovation to a broader community.

 The Global Health (GH) Pathway prepares trainees in developing lifelong commitments to decreasing the health inequities and disparities in populations throughout the world.

 The Health Professions Education (HPE) Pathway trains innovators from all health professions fields who promote excellence in teaching, translate theory and novel strategies to the learning environment, and expand knowledge in the field of health professions education.

 The Clinical Informatics and Data Science (CI-DS) Pathway is an introduction to the fields of Clinical Informatics and Data Science.
 It is intended as an opportunity for learners to learn basic concepts, principals, and skills in these fields, as well as act a resource to help them consider and pursue careers in these areas.